mcastling/mcastling.github.io/NUItutorials/visuals.md

    }
 ~~~

-The Visual map class also contains a output visual map, used in visual creation.
+The Visual Map class also contains an _output visual map_, used in visual creation.

-Here is an example of using a Visual Map to create a visual:
+Here is an example of using the output map to create a visual:

 ~~~{.cs}